-FIA strongly supports the objectives of the Customer XM Arrangement, in particular to decrease costs associated with recent regulatory requirements mandating the central clearing of Treasury cash and repos ("Treasury Clearing Requirement").4 In this comment letter, we explain why the U.S. implementation of the Basel capital regulation framework (the "Capital Rules")5 constrains the practical utility of the Customer XM Arrangement, urge the Commission to engage with the U.S. Prudential Regulators to address these issues, and offer a few technical comments on CME's and FICC's proposed margin methodology.
+FIA strongly supports the objectives of the Customer XM Arrangement, in particular to decrease costs associated with the SEC's recent rule requiring the central clearing of Treasury cash and repos ("Treasury Clearing Requirement").4 In this comment letter, we explain why the U.S. implementation of the Basel capital regulation framework (the "Capital Rules")5 constrains the practical utility of the Customer XM Arrangement, urge the Commission to engage with the U.S. Prudential Regulators to address these issues, and offer a few technical comments on CME's and FICC's proposed margin methodology.
 Overall, FIA strongly supports the Customer XM Arrangement and urges the Commission to approve it.